Audubon: Development of Audubon societies

+In 1890, a Chicago-based Audubon Society was started under the presidency of E. Irene Rood.
+About 70 persons joined and the Society was incorporated in 1893.

-Within a year of its foundation, the early Audubon Society claimed 39,000 members.
-Eventually, it attained a membership of 48,862.
-Each member signed a pledge to "not molest birds."
-Prominent members included jurist Oliver Wendell Holmes, Jr., abolitionist minister Henry Ward Beecher, and poet John Greenleaf Whittier.
-This society was later discontinued, but the name and plan survived.
+Within a year of Grinnell founding it his early Audubon Society claimed 39,000 members, eventually growing to 48,862.
+Each member signed a pledge to "not molest birds".
+Prominent members included jurist Oliver Wendell Holmes Jr., abolitionist minister Henry Ward Beecher, and poet John Greenleaf Whittier.
+In under a decade this society was discontinued, but the name and plan survived.

 Organizations for the protection of birds were not a wholly new idea.
 Even before Grinnell's Audubon Society was organized, the American Ornithologists' Union, founded in 1883, was aware of the dangers facing many birds in the United States.
 There were, however, influential ornithologists who defended the collection of birds.
 In 1902, Charles B. Cory, the president-elect of the AOU refused to attend a meeting of the District of Columbia Audubon Society stating that "I do not protect birds.
 I kill them."

-In 1895, the first Audubon Society was created.
+In 1895, a second iteration of the Audubon Society was created, with an unbroken history that traces to today.
 Cousins and Boston socialites, Harriet Hemenway and Minna B. Hall, disturbed by the destruction left by plume hunters, organized a series of afternoon teas with other wealthy local women, encouraging them to avoid feathered garments.
-They also sent literature asking these women to, in Hall's words, "join a society for the protection of birds, especially the egret."
+They also sent literature asking these women to, in Hall's words, "join a society for the protection of birds, especially the egret".
 Later that same year, they founded the Massachusetts Audubon Society.
 Over 900 women came together with Hemenway and Hall, and across the country, many others were doing the same.
 These boycotts were largely successful, and the efforts of the early society members helped bring about the end of the plume trade and assisted in the introduction of early conservation legislation such as the Migratory Bird Treaty Act.
 In 1896, Pennsylvania created their Audubon Society, and during the next few years, bird lovers in many other states followed suit.
 St. Louis Audubon Society (SLAS) was established in 1916 as the St Louis Bird Club.
 In 1944, the Bird Club became the first local Audubon chapter in the United States.
 The national committee of Audubon societies was organized at a meeting held in Washington, D.C. in 1902.
 1905 saw the organization of the National Association of Audubon Societies for the Protection of Wild Birds and Animals; William Dutcher was president, and T. Gilbert Pearson was secretary and financial agent.
 During this time, Albert Willcox provided financial support, more than $331,072 in 1905 and 1906.
 At the end of 1906, the Association had an interest-bearing endowment fund of more than $336,000 and an income from other sources of approximately $9,000.